intel/terraform-intel-aws-vm/README.md

 ```

 Note that this example may create resources.
 Run `terraform destroy` when you don't need these resources anymore.

+## Supported Regions
+These modules support all AWS Regions that are enabled in your AWS account.

+## Deployment Time
+Each example module will spin up resources under 5 minutes.
+Refer to each example README file for specific instructions on the required paramaters you must input for your AWS Account and region for deployment.

+## Deployment Guide
+Each Example will have specific instructions listed in the README file.
+This file will list the required variables you need to populate in order to deploy the module.

+All example modules are open source and are covered under the Apache License Version 2.0.

+You will need an active AWS account along with knowledge of how to use the AWS CLI to configure your client to access your AWS account.

+## Security
+- When using any of these modules in your AWS account, do not use the AWS account root user.
+Leverage the IAM service to create IAM credentials and follow the principle of "least privilege" permissions for the credentials you create.
+- When deploying EC2 instances with this module all EC2 Keypairs that are generated will download and keeps the private key in the same folder from where the **terraform apply** was run.

 ## Considerations
 - Using HashiCorp Modules alongside green-blue deployment allows for a secure and efficient deployment process.
 The modules can be easily integrated into both the active and inactive environments, ensuring consistency across both environments.